707io/Oblitirate/README.md

 # 🧨 Obliterate

-**Obliterate** is a sleek and powerful desktop app for forcefully deleting files and folders — even those locked, in-use, or system protected.
+**Obliterate** is a desktop app for forcefully deleting files and folders — even those locked, in-use, or system protected.
 Designed for Windows users who need real deletion control with a beautiful dark GUI.

 Built with [CustomTkinter](https://github.com/TomSchimansky/CustomTkinter) and powered by PowerShell for fallback deletion.